MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-low-privilege-monitoring.md

 # Low-Privilege Monitoring

-All workflows (discoveries, rules, monitors and actions) in this management pack are bound to [Run As profiles](ssmp-run-as-profiles.md).
+All workflows (discoveries, rules, monitors, and actions) in this management pack are bound to [Run As profiles](ssmp-run-as-profiles.md).

-To enable low-privilege monitoring, appropriate permissions should be granted to Run As accounts and these accounts should be bound to respective Run As profiles.
+To enable low-privilege monitoring, appropriate permissions should be granted to Run As accounts that should be mapped to respective Run As profiles.

 >[!NOTE]
 > The **Virtual Log File Count** monitor (VLF) does not work in low-privilege monitoring due to insufficient permissions.